 Government transfers are transfers of money, such as grants, to an organization for which the NBLGC does not receive any goods or services directly in return.
 They are recognized in the NBLGC's financial statements as expenses in the period the events underlying the transfer occurred, as long as the transfer is authorized and eligibility criteria have been met.
-Government transfers are comprised of contributions to the Arts Development Trust Fund, the Sports Development Trust Fund and payments to First Nations under Revenue Sharing agreements.
+Government transfers are comprised of contributions to the Arts Development Trust Fund, the Sports Development Trust Fund, payments to the Province of New Brunswick and payments to First Nations under Revenue Sharing agreements.